yaqub0r/LimitSwap/README.md

 &nbsp;

 ## HOW TO INSTALL LimitSwap
+There are 2 ways to install LimitSwap :

+&nbsp;
+&nbsp;

 ### 1. Run The Python Code Locally (this is most ideal and can work on any OS)

 Here is a tutorial step-by-step: